DataDog/integrations-core/docs/dev/README.md

 Increase adoption and visibility
 : Ensuring native functionality for Datadog reduces friction to adoption, and displaying a tile on the [Integrations page][10] or the [Marketplace page][17] provides key visibility to all of Datadog's customers.

-Submit out-of-the-box metrics at no extra cost
-: Metrics reported from official Datadog integrations are not counted as [custom metrics][14] (unless the integration is sending in potentially unlimited metrics), and do not impact a customer's billing through custom metric allocation.

 ### Responsibilities

 As the author of the integration, you are responsible for maintaining the code and ensuring the integration functions properly across all [Datadog sites][15].
 If you encounter any setup issues, [contact Support][16].